↑

 Feeling defensive led to emotional arguments.

-I find I have a hard time having a rationale conversation if I’m upset.
+I find I have difficulty having a rational conversation if I’m upset.

 Therefore, I recommend that you calm down before talking to your spouse when you’re upset.

-Give yourself a few minutes to walk away and clear your head so you can see if you are expecting your husband to read your mind, or if you’re telling yourself a story.
+Give yourself a few minutes to walk away and clear your head to see if you are expecting your husband to read your mind or if you’re telling yourself a story.

-Finally, it is best to allow yourself to feel and work through your emotions so you fully understand how you feel yourself before trying to explain your feelings to your spouse.
+Finally, it’s best to allow yourself to feel and work through your emotions so you fully understand yourself before trying to explain your feelings to your spouse.

-It’s easier to speak to your spouse if your intense emotions are not driving what you say.
+Speaking to your spouse is easier if your intense emotions are not driving your words.

 Pray for Your Husband

-The other thing that has made a positive influence on my marriage is praying for my husband.
+The other thing that has positively influenced my marriage is praying for my husband.

 I never knew the value of doing this until I completed a simple Bible study called The Power of a Praying Wife.

 The study helped me learn numerous ways I can pray for my husband.
-Even today (after 10 years), I use bookmarked pages as stepping stones to pray for my husband a few minutes every day during my quiet time.
+Even today (after 17 years), I use bookmarked pages as stepping stones to pray for my husband for a few minutes every day during my quiet time.

-Praying for your husband is a powerful tool to help you love your husband as God created him to be!
+Praying for your husband is a powerful tool to help you love him as God created him to be.

-However, I can also tell you that this study changed me too!
+However, I can also tell you that this study changed me, too!
+I found that I could pray for him even when I’m upset.

 The most important thing I learned through praying for my husband is to stop looking for my husband to fulfill me in the areas where I should be looking to God.

-Simple Communication Tips to be Happy in Marriage
+Simple Communication Tips to Be Happy in Marriage Printable

-In closing, there are always going to be various challenges in marriage, especially with communication.
+In closing, marriage will always face various challenges, especially with communication.

 Following the four simple communication tips can help you find happiness in your marriage: